openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 * The `format` element in the `presentation_definition` that represents supported presentation formats, proof types, and algorithms is not supported.
 Those are determined using new RP and OP metadata (see (#metadata)).

-RPs MUST send a `nonce` parameter complying with the security considerations given in [@!OpenID], Section 15.5.2., with every Authentication Request as a basis for replay detection.
+RPs MUST send a `nonce` parameter complying with the security considerations given in [@!OpenID.Core], Section 15.5.2., with every Authentication Request as a basis for replay detection.
 See (#preventing-replay).

 The request syntax is illustrated in the following example: